 - ordinary share capital;

 - share premium;

 - retained earnings;

 - revaluation and other reserves; and

-- other regulatory adjustments relating to items that are included in equity but are treated differently for capital adequacy purposes including deductions relating to amounts pledged in favour of the Depositor Compensation Scheme and any losses in the fair valuation of financial assets measured at FVOCI, net of deferred taxation.
+- other regulatory adjustments relating to items that are included in equity but are treated differently for capital adequacy purposes including deductions relating to amounts pledged in favour of the Depositor Compensation Scheme.

-(a) Share capital
+- (a) Share capital

-The Bank's share capital as at 31 December 2018 is analysed as follows:
+The Bank's share capital as at 31 December 2019 is analysed as follows:

-Authorised Ordinary shares of 25 cent each 2 No. of shares 000s 80,000 018 € 000 20,000 Issued Ordinary shares of 25 cent each 44,178 11,044
+No. of shares 000s 2019 € 000 Authorised Ordinary shares of 25 cent each 80,000 20,000 Issued Ordinary shares of 25 cent each 44,178 11,044